Reviews You Can Rely On

 ProductExpert ear Soundstage Score

-The poor dimensionality is due in part to the headphones' on-ear design.
+The poor dimensionality is partly due to the headphones' on-ear design.
 Without the extra space that over-ears provide, the Solo 4 cannot deliver sound that playfully bounces around and within your ears to create a rich cinematic experience.
-That being said, Beats offers Personalized Spatial Audio with dynamic head tracking for Apple users, but it is less satisfying than over-ear models.
+That being said, Beats offers Personalized Spatial Audio with dynamic head tracking for Apple users, but it falls short of expectations.

 Comfort and Fit

-The Solo 4 was surprisingly comfortable for the first hour; after that, our ears started getting sore.
-Wearing glasses or earrings didn't affect the comfort level, but we suspect you aren't wearing them for more than two hours anyway.
+The Solo 4 were surprisingly comfortable for the first hour; however, after that, our ears started to get sore.
+Wearing glasses or earrings didn't affect the comfort level, but we didn't wear them for more than two hours at a time.

 The Solo 4 earcups and headband are decently padded.